ha5dzs/volciclab-utilities/OptiTrack/Readme.md

 ### `volciclab_optitrack_get_take(tak_file_path, csv_file_path, <optional: rotation_format>)`

 This function calls the _.tak to .csv converter_ to create an easily readable csv file from the proprietary and binary .tak files.
-Then it reads the .csv file, and returns the rigid body data. **Always use absolute paths** with this function.
-Also, since this function uses an external executable, its path must be updated.
-Since we are using it in a sealed environment with a number of fixed-IP computers, we can link the executable statically.
+Then it reads the .csv file, and returns the rigid body data to the Matlab environment the function is called from.
+The advantage is that you can call this from within Matlab, and you don't have to have a licence for Motive on your computer.
+This comes at a price of a performance overhead, so it will work slower than the [Batch processor](https://docs.optitrack.com/v/v2.3/motive/motive-batch-processor) or Motive itself.

+Besides the paths to the files, you can specify the `rotation_format` as well, which is as follows:

+- 0: Quaternion, `w-x-y-z` (`w-i-j-k`)
+- 1: Euler, `X-Y-Z`
+- 2: Euler, `X-Z-Y`
+- 3: Euler, `Y-X-Z`
+- 4: Euler, `Y-Z-X`
+- 5: Euler, `Z-X-Y`
+- 6: Euler, `Z-Y-X`

+If you don't specify this optional input argument, the rotation will be quaternion.

 This function returns `rigid_body_structure`, with the following fields:

 - framecounter, which is a sequence starting from 0.
 - time, in seconds, which tells you the time difference between subsequent frames
 - rigid_body(n), which is a structure array, for n rigid bodies you had in the recording.
 Its fields are:
-  - rigid_body(n).translation is a set of triplets of X-Y-Z coordinates for each frame.
-Units are in millimetres.
+  - rigid_body(n).translation is a set of triplets of X-Y-Z coordinates for each frame. **The units are in millimetres!**
-  - rigid_body(n).rotation is a set of quad tuple of quaternion (q0, q1, q2, q3 or qx, qy, qz, qw) rotations
+  - rigid_body(n).rotation is a set of quad tuple of quaternion rotations
   - rigid_body(n).tracking_error is the tracking error of the rigid body in each frame.
 **[IMPORTANT]:** The rigid body indexing is exactly the same as you would get with the NatNet SDK.
 Since the header of the .csv files generated is following a non-standard, Matlab has a hard time reading it.
 If in doubt, check the .csv file itself.